textpattern/textpattern.github.io/installation/installation-and-upgrading.md

 Congratulations!
 You have upgraded Textpattern.
 We hope you enjoy it.
 If you require more information, please refer to the [Step-by-step installation instructions](#TODO-install).

-## Quick guide: upgrading to the newest stable Textpattern release
+## Quick guide: upgrading to the newest stable release

 If you are comfortable with (S)FTP, file and database administration on server environments, this is for you.
 In the root directory of every Textpattern archive is a `README.txt` file with upgrading instructions and any special notes relevant to that release.